 Child in Need Cases

 A child in need (CHIN) case stems from an allegation of neglect or abuse to a child.
 The Department of Child Services (DCS) may become involved and begin an investigation.
 I am able to become involved in these cases, representing parents and fighting for their rights.
-My training as a mental health nurse provides me with a wealth of knowledge about these types of cases and allows me to stand by clients through appearances before a judge, anger management classes, therapy, parenting classes, and any complicating factors that may affect the situation.
+My training as a mental health nurse provides me with a wealth of knowledge about these types of cases and allows me to stand by clients through the entire process, including appearances before a judge, anger management classes, therapy, parenting classes, and any complicating factors that may affect the situation.